textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Dev preview theme link](https://docs.textpattern.com/img/dev-preview-theme-link.png)

-Click such a link and you are taken to the Sections panel with the development theme in context showing some useful information and links.
-The table shows the relationship of the theme’s component pages and styles to the sections of your website’s structure.
-In particular, notice the first five columns of the table and their contents.
+Click such a link and you are taken to the Sections panel with the theme in context of the table.
+The tables shows useful information and links; including the relationship of the theme’s component pages and styles to the sections composing your website’s structure.
+The first five columns are particularly noteworthy.

 ![Dev preview theme sections](https://docs.textpattern.com/img/dev-preview-theme-sections.png)

-The first two columns reflect the names and titles of sections.
-The titles are what show up in your front-end navigation labels, but have no more concern here.
-The names, however, are links to the properties of a given section, where you can edit them.
+The first two columns show the names and titles of the sections.
+The titles are what show up in your front-end navigation labels, but merit no further reflection here.
+The names, however, are links to the section editor, where you can edit a section’s properties, including what assets are assigned from the *live* themes.
+If you want to edit the themes assets as appearing in the table, you use the ‘Change theme/page/style’ function via the selection controls under the table, but more on that in a minute.
+(Yes, the nuances are tricky if you’re not careful.)

 The Theme column is showing something useful as well; the *names* of two themes.

 ![Dev preview theme names](https://docs.textpattern.com/img/dev-preview-theme-names.png)

 The first, greyed-out name is the theme currently *active* on that section (i.e. live in the front-end of your website).
 But it’s *greyed out*; making clear you are not in live/active context here!
-The second, non-greyed theme is the development theme you are currently in context with; in this example, ‘abc-my-new-theme’, overriding the default Textpattern theme, four-point-eight.
+The second, non-greyed theme is the development theme you are currently in context with.
+In this example, it is ‘abc-my-new-theme’, overriding the default Textpattern theme, four-point-eight.

-Page and style assignments to sections have always been standard, required Textpattern procedure, but now they are done in context of theme packages; really tying the building blocks together.
+Making page and style assignments to sections has always been a standard/required Textpattern procedure.
+But now it is done in context of theme packages; really tying the building blocks together.
 Here you can see what they are and access the templates via the development environment.

 ![Dev preview assets links](https://docs.textpattern.com/img/dev-preview-assets-links.png)